Table of Content

 However, today all that’s behind us, with a 3D printer at hand.
 The process is much faster and efficient.
 Plus, no more arts and craft supplies clotting the office or the home office.

 However, 3D printing technology has gone way further than just being a handy model building equipment.
-It might sound as something futuristic, but there are building now being built with 3D technology.
+It might sound like something futuristic, but there are buildings now being built with 3D technology.

 Less than a year later, the first 3D printed building was built in 2017 in Copenhagen, Denmark.
-At the moment the biggest 3D printed building, that is registered in the Guinness Book of World Records, which is 9.5 meters tall and has a space of 640 square meters.
+At the moment, the biggest 3D printed building, which is registered in the Guinness Book of World Records, is 9.5 meters tall and has a space of 640 square meters.

-The automotive industry, just as much as any other, has adopted the 3D technology and has been using it for some time now.
-As 3D printing doesn’t only mean plastic, but metal too, there have been many items produced in this manner from end-use parts and spares to fixtures and tools.
+Like any other, the automotive industry has adopted 3D technology and has been using it for some time now.
+As 3D printing doesn’t only mean plastic, but metal too, there have been many items produced in this manner, from end-use parts and spares to fixtures and tools.

 With the rise of electric cars and motorcycles, additive manufacturing has become a huge part of their production.
 There are even some that are fully 3D printed.
 For example, the use of 3D printing technology in the manufacturing of BigRep’s electric motorcycles has reduced their production line to 12 weeks.